-This performance was very similar to that of the other high end models we tested, like the HP Color LaserJet Pro MFP M281fdw and the HP Color LaserJet Pro M254dw.
-It was also noticable better than the text produced by most of the budget models which, while still quite good, had many more noticable blotches and imperfections.
+This performance was very similar to that of the other high-end models we tested, like the HP Color LaserJet Pro MFP M281fdw and the HP Color LaserJet Pro M254dw.
+It was also noticeably better than the text produced by most of the budget models which, while still quite good, had many more noticeable blotches and imperfections.

-The HL-L8360CDW carries a hefty up front cost, listing for a whopping $400.
+The HL-L8360CDW carries a hefty upfront cost.
 However, once you make this investment, the HL-L8360CDW is very economical in its use of toner.
-It can print black and white at a rate of just $0.02 a page (or $8.89/readm) and color at a fairly reasonable $0.10/page ($47.63/ream).
+It can print black and white at a rate of just $0.02 a page (or $8.89/ream) and color at a fairly reasonable $0.10/page ($47.63/ream).
 This high upfront cost makes the HL-L8360CDW a mediocre value in the short term.
-We calculated its estimated lifetime cost at $550, assuming a life of 7500 pages.
-However, the HL-L8360CDW is clearly designed for high volume printing, so it's low toner costs make it a better value the more you print.
+We calculated its estimated lifetime cost as $550, assuming a life of 7500 pages.
+However, the HL-L8360CDW is clearly designed for high volume printing, so its low toner costs make it a better value the more you print.

 Ease of Use

 The HL-L8360CDW was one of the most hassle-free printers we tested.
 Accordingly, it shares the top score of 9 out of 10 in our ease of use testing.